Make This English Toffee Recipe That Will Make Guests Weak in the Knees

 6. Melt the two types of chocolate over a double boiler, stirring to combine.

-7. Once the chocolate has melted, pour it onto the toffee, smooth with a rubber spatula and then sprinkle the chopped toasted almonds on top.
+7. Once the chocolate has melted, pour it onto the toffee, smooth with a rubber spatula.
+Then sprinkle the chopped toasted almonds on top.
 Work quickly, because you don’t want the chocolate to cool before the almonds stick!

 8. When the chocolate has cooled, use your hands to crack it into pieces.